OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 *   The time, status, and amount of the transferred data, as well as the website from which you have reached the requested page of the XING Websites (the so-called "referrer")
 *   The product and release information from your Internet browser (the so called "user agent").

-This log file will be stored by XING in the standardized "combined" log file format for the Apache web server.
+This log file will be stored by XING in the standardised "combined" log file format for the Apache web server.
 XING will not store your IP address once you leave the XING Websites.
-Except for legislation regarding the storage of data, Users’ IP addresses will be deleted or anonymized once they end their session on the XING Websites.
-Anonymization means that IP addresses are modified in such a way that specific personal and/or factual information cannot be attributed to a certain identified or identifiable person or can only be attributed by deploying a disproportionately large amount of time, effort and cost.
+Except for legislation regarding the storage of data, Users’ IP addresses will be deleted or anonymised once they end their session on the XING Websites.
+Anonymisation means that IP addresses are modified in such a way that specific personal and/or factual information cannot be attributed to a certain identified or identifiable person or can only be attributed by deploying a disproportionately large amount of time, effort and cost.

 XING uses the data from this log file in anonymous form without reference to your person for statistical purposes.
-In doing so, XING may analyze on which days and at which time the XING Websites are particularly frequented and how much data volume is created on the XING Websites.
+In doing so, XING may analyse on which days and at which time the XING Websites are particularly frequented and how much data volume is created on the XING Websites.
 Furthermore, by using the log file, XING can identify defects on the XING Websites, such as defective hyperlinks or program defects, and thus continually improve the quality of the XING Websites.
 XING does not attribute the website demands stored in the log file to specific individual users.
 However, XING reserves the right to review the log files if XING has reasonable cause to believe that the member is using XING Services and/or XING Websites in breach of contractual agreements or the applicable legislation.
 In doing this, XING is protecting other XING Members and users, the safety of XING Members’ and users' data, as well as XING Websites and the XING Services.

 The "Mobile Handshake" function allows you to see if there are XING Members in your vicinity who are also using this function.
 It allows other XING Members to find you if you have the "Mobile Handshake" function activated.
 To do this, XING needs to determine your location for a short period of time.
 In doing so, XING saves your position (longitude and latitude) and the point in time at which you used the "Mobile Handshake" function in its server log file.
 This information is only stored while XING determines your location.
-Once this process has been completed, your data will be deleted or anonymized.
+Once this process has been completed, your data will be deleted or anonymised.

 **14\.
 Minors**